opcon/telegraf/plugins/inputs/vsphere/README.md

 ```2019-01-21T03:24:18Z W! [input.vsphere] Configured max_query_metrics is 256, but server limits it to 64.
 Reducing.```

 You may ask a vCenter administrator to increase this limit to help boost performance.
-You may ask a vCenter administrator to increase this limit to help boost performance.

 ### Cluster metrics and the max_query_metrics setting